Freedom of religion in Asia by country: Syria

 The constitution of the Syrian Arab Republic guarantees freedom of religion.
 Syria has had two constitutions: one passed in 1973, and one in 2012 through a referendum.
 Opposition groups rejected the referendum; claiming that the vote was rigged.
 Political instability caused by the Syrian Civil War has deepened religious sectarianism within the country, as well as creating regions in the country where the official government does not have the ability to enforce its laws.

-Syria has come under international condemnation over their alleged "anti-Semitic" state media, and for alleged "sectarianism towards Sunni Muslims".
-This is a claim that Damascus denies.
-While secular, Syria does mandate that all students go through religious education of the religion that their parents are/were.
+Syria has come under international condemnation over their alleged "anti-Semitic" state media, and for alleged "sectarianism towards Sunni Muslims"; religious education in either Islam or Christianity is mandatory at public schools, while Tahrir al-Sham runs religious schools in certain parts of the country.

 The government enforces several measures against what it considers to be Islamic fundamentalism.
 The Muslim Brotherhood, a political Sunni Muslim organization, is banned in Syria, alongside other Muslim sects that the government considers to be Salafi or Islamist.
-Those accused of membership in any such organization can be sentenced to long prison terms.
+Those accused of membership in any such organization can be sentenced to long prison terms or the death penalty.
 In 2010, the Syrian government banned the use of the niqab in universities.

 Jehovah's Witnesses in Syria face persecution, as the government banned their religion in 1964 for being a "Zionist organization".